bgreengo/stopsito-sam/README.md

 The total cost of running the website and the reservation system came to **$0**.
 This project wants to make the case that small businesses can run succesfull and profitable websites without having to spend a lot of money (if any at all!).

+Currently, users can only make a reservation but not ammend it or cancel it.
+This repo is going to be updated as these features roll out over time.

 ## SAM Architecture
 The SAM reservation system consists of 4 processes:
 1. User interaction with the website (Reservation Request),